huffSamuel/CST352/Lab1/README.md

 -  based on stderr, your prefilter always finishes before your postfilter starts.
 -  Indentation is supposed to be set to 3 or 4 characters, not 2.
 -  In process.c, main() should be broken into smaller functions.

+Scored 27/30 points on the paranoia checks.
+Feedback:
+You did not check your close functions or your wait functions﻿﻿﻿﻿.
+Other than that, looks good.﻿﻿﻿﻿﻿﻿﻿﻿﻿﻿